andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

-The lower floors hold a handful of other exhibits with titles such as *Lost in Color* and *Painting the Unspeakable* that highlight works from Scandinavian artists and a smattering of others from around the world, who all complement the works of Munch to be seen shortly in the floors above.
+The lower floors hold a handful of other exhibits with titles such as *Lost in Color* and *Painting the Unspeakable* that highlight works from Scandinavian artists and a smattering of others from around the world, who all compliment the works of Munch to be seen shortly in the floors above.

+This museum is so wonderful even the floors are beautiful.

 Munch
 shape of freedom